Hao-Starrr/Hao-Starrr.github.io/_pages/about.md

 ### Communication

 My experience in the debate team taught me a lot about communication skills.
 In the minds of many, debate is defensive or aggressive talk and is considered an inefficient, consensus-eluding form of communication.
 However, debate is actually a way to persuade the audience (not the opponents) by clashing with the opposing stance.
 It can be seen as another form of presentation.
-On one hand, debate training teaches me the technics of verbal sparring.
+Debate training teaches me the technics of verbal sparring.
 Once you master this, you naturally understand how to "Seek common ground while reserve differences" — just do the opposite of sparring.

-On the other hand, debate training instructs me in influencing third parties, persuading through logic, evoking emotions (and practicing in Mafia).
-I valued this experience.
+People with similar stands often have different view points and argumentative logic, while those with different positions often share common criteria for judgment.
+I don't focus on what the stand is; I care about whether the stand arises from rigorous reasoning, rather than 'feeling'.

+I valued this experience, as well as the logical training it provides.